namozhdehi/utility-emergency-response-routing-analysis/README.md

 </p>

 <p>
 This project is designed as a geospatial engineering portfolio case study, not just a static map.
-It combines Python-based GIS automation, network analysis, spatial database-style storage, spatial SQL analytics, desktop GIS validation, and browser-based web mapping.
+It combines Python-based GIS automation, network analysis, portable spatial storage, spatial SQL analytics, QGIS validation, and browser-based web mapping.
 </p>

 <hr>